Operation Aurora: History

-On January 12, 2010, Google revealed on its blog that it had been the victim of a cyber attack.
+On January 12, 2010, Google revealed on its weblog that it had been the victim of a cyber attack.
 The company said the attack occurred in mid-December and originated from China.
-Google stated that over 20 other companies had been attacked; other sources have since cited that more than 34 organizations were targeted.
+Google stated that more than 20 other companies had been attacked; other sources have since cited that more than 34 organizations were targeted.
 As a result of the attack, Google said it was reviewing its business in China.
 On the same day, United States Secretary of State Hillary Clinton issued a brief statement condemning the attacks and requesting a response from China.

 On January 13, 2010, the news agency All Headline News reported that the United States Congress plans to investigate Google's allegations that the Chinese government used the company's service to spy on human rights activists.

 In Beijing, visitors left flowers outside of Google's office.
 However, these were later removed, with a Chinese security guard stating that this was an "illegal flower tribute".
 The Chinese government has yet to issue a formal response, although an anonymous official stated that China was seeking more information on Google's intentions.

 Attackers involved

 Technical evidence including IP addresses, domain names, malware signatures, and other factors, show Elderwood was behind the Operation Aurora attack.
 The "Elderwood" group was named by Symantec (after a source-code variable used by the attackers), and is referred to as the "Beijing Group" by Dell Secureworks.
 The group obtained some of Google's source code, as well as access to information about Chinese activists.
 Elderwood also targeted numerous other companies in the shipping, aeronautics, arms, energy, manufacturing, engineering, electronics, financial, and software sectors.

 The "APT" designation for the Chinese threat actors responsible for attacking Google is APT17.

-Elderwood specializes in attacking and infiltrating second-tier defense industry suppliers that make electronic or mechanical components for top defense companies.
-Those firms then become a cyber "stepping stone" to gain access to top-tier defense contractors.
+Elderwood specializes in attacking and infiltrating second-tier defense industry suppliers that make electronic or mechanical components for major defense companies.
+Those companies then become a cyber "stepping stone" to gain access to the major defense contractors.
 One attack procedure used by Elderwood is to infect legitimate websites frequented by employees of the target company – a so-called "water hole" attack, just as lions stake out a watering hole for their prey.
-Elderwood infects these less-secure sites with malware that downloads to a computer that clicks on the site.
+Elderwood infects these less-secure sites with malware that downloads to a computer that accesses the site.
 After that, the group searches inside the network to which the infected computer is connected, finding and then downloading executives' e-mails and critical documents on company plans, decisions, acquisitions, and product designs.